Essential Tools for Building

 Precision Wire Stripper

 Highest quality stripper I have owned.
 If you want to do a perfect job, use this.
 Great for solid and stranded wires.
 Perfect strip, every time.
-10-22 gauge wire Click Here |
+10-22 gauge wire Click Here to Purchase |

 Small/multiple/odd wire strippers

-Not as good as the strippers to the left, but great for odd ball wires.
-Click Here |
+Not as good as the strippers above, but great for odd ball wires.
+Also great for 6 AWG that do not fix into the strippers above, but too small to fit in the cable stripper below.
+Click Here to Purchase |

 Large Gauge Cable Stripper

 Remove insulation on all large gauge wires up to 4/0 gauge!
 Lots of low quality strippers available.
 Avoid them and get this one.
 Dial works nicely and gives a perfect strip every time.
-Click Here |
+Click Here to Purchase |

 (22-6 AWG)